 Q: How much time will we spend in the kitchen?
 Is there free time?
 Are the excursions included?

-A: Generally, in a week long program there will be 3-4 classes lasting from 2 to 3 1/2 hours.
+A: Generally, in a week long program there will be 3-4 classes lasting from 2 to 3 1/2 hours each.
 All excursions in an itinerary are included, as well as the transportation for the excursions.
 It has been our experience that one ½ day of free time is about right.

 Q: Do I need to wear anything special for the classes?
 Do I have to bring an apron?

 A: You don’t need anything special.
-We suggest comfortable clothes and shoes, since you will be on your feet a good part of the time.
+We suggest comfortable clothes and comfortable, closed-toe shoes.
 Aprons will be provided for the classes.

 Q: If there are any problems during the trip, what would I do?